MaksimDzhangirov/backendBankExample/docs/part25-eng.md

 ```

 This dot means the current root folder.
 Then we use dockerfile keyword to
-tell `docker-compose` where to find the docker file to build the image.
+tell `docker-compose` where to find the Docker file to build the image.
 In
 this case, it's just the Dockerfile at the root of the project.
 Next, we
 should publish the port `8080` to the host machine so that we can call the
 simple bank API from outside of the container.